Masters of Adventure

 When can I register and what are the fees?

-Registration opens in late August or early September and is available online.
+Registration opens in late August and is available online.
 Go to the programs summary page for this year’s dates, fees and registration link.

 What level of ski ability do I need?

 There is no pre-requisite level, but it does help if you have basic cross-country ski skills.
 Some level of fitness is certainly an asset, as is a positive attitude to learning new things and challenging oneself physically.

 Does it matter if I miss some of the sessions?